RBS 6 Nations Match Day Entertainment

 With a first-class degree from the Royal College of Music, Laura has toured with Alfie Boe and Russell Watson, was the first mezzo soprano to perform at the Olympic Stadium and opened the iTunes Festival for Andrea Bocelli.
 She has performed at the likes of the Royal Albert Hall, the Royal Opera House with the Royal Ballet, Wembley Stadium, Buckingham Palace, Westminster Abbey and The Great Wall of China.

 A familiar face at sporting events, Laura has also performed many times for HM The Queen.
 Her Diamond Jubilee Song “Stronger As One” premiered at Westminster Abbey and enjoyed a number one chart position on Gary Barlow’s Sing EP.

 An accomplished sports person, Laura plays rugby for Rosslyn Park as well as raising money for charity in running and cycling events.
 Nominated for a Classical Brit Award in 2012, Laura went on to receive the PPL Classical Award at the Nordoff Robbins 02 Silver Clef Awards 2012, later becoming their ambassador.
 She is also an ambassador for Arthritis Research UK, having battled her own debilitating condition at a very young age.
 For more information visit www.laura-wright.co.uk.

-Not only will we have members of the military assisting in the flag parade at the weekend, we will be supported by the world-famous Band of the Coldstream Guards, who will be performing a set on the East Concourse prior to kick-off and will then assist with the anthems.
+Not only will we have members of the military assisting in the flag parade at the weekend we will also be supported by the world-famous Band of the Parachute Regiment, who will be performing a set on the East concourse prior to kick-off and will then assist with the anthems.